andrei-zgirvaci/hide-me/README.md

   git clone https://github.com/MD3XTER/hide-me
 ```

-To execute script from anywhere, type this:
+To execute script from anywhere, add this to ~/.bashrc:
 ```
   PATH=/path/to/hide-me:"$PATH"
 ```